 An indoor vertical garden is sometimes referred to as a wall garden, a living wall, or even a living wall planter.
-You basically utilize the vertical space inside your home to satiate your desire for growing plants and veggies without compromising the floor-space.
-Vertical gardens make sense in urban settings where optimum utilization of available space is paramount.
+You basically utilize the vertical space to satiate the desire for growing plants.
+They make sense in urban settings where optimum utilization of available space is paramount.

 Increases growing space

-It goes without saying that an indoor vertical garden enhances the look of any interiors.
-The vivid colors of your indoor garden will add life to the interiors and match well with any color scheme.
+It goes without saying that an indoor vertical garden enhances the look of any space.
+The natural colors will add life to the interiors and match well with any color scheme.
 Indoor wall garden displays plants in an upright wall-like arrangement which all goes well for indoors.

 Reduce stress and increase productivity

-Having greenery inside your house helps you stay relaxed at all times.
+Having greenery inside the house can keep you relaxed at all times.
 In fact, studies have shown that indoor plantation results in better concentration levels and increased productivity by up to 15-percent.
-Plants are also beneficial for health and well-being of the inhabitants which is a great bonus in modern day stressful life.
+Plants are also beneficial for health and well-being.

 Improves air quality

-Indoor plants make sure that the air quality inside remains healthy.
-They ensure this by absorbing toxins and releasing oxygen.
-People who have frequent allergies benefit a lot from indoor vertical gardens, as the indoor air is purified naturally.
+Indoor plants can improve air quality inside homes.
+They absorb toxins and release oxygen.
+People who have frequent allergies can benefit a lot from indoor vertical gardens.

-They add an extra layer of insulation which helps in cooling down or heating up the interiors.
-This consequently reduces the need to use appliances to maintain the indoor temperature.
+They function as an extra layer of insulation which helps in maintaining temperature inside.
+Consequently, less energy is required to maintain the indoor temperature.
 If the layout of the vertical garden is created properly it can save on energy bills considerably for homeowners.

-Indoor vertical garden reduces the noise level as they absorb the acoustic energy of the sound.
-They also insulate the interiors from outdoor noise as the noise is reflected off the vertical wall of plants.
+Indoor vertical garden can also help reduce noise level as they absorb the acoustic energy of sound.
+They also insulate the interior space from outdoor noise as the noise is reflected off the vertical wall of plants.

 Reuse waste material